Kade-github/Kades-Obfuscater-UTMT-SCRIPT/README.md

 ## Features
 - Rename
+- Functions Rename
-- Junk Code
+- CodeId Replacer
-- More to come!
+- API, Modify this to your will to make your own modded version!

 ## Credits
-- Colinator27 (Helped me a lot in the mess of things)
+- Colinator27 (Helped me a lot in the mess of things x2)
 - Kade (The Creator)